Winter Trails Overview

 While Park City has long been known as an alpine skiing destination, Summit County’s Nordic Trail System has blossomed to nearly 80 kilometers of superbly groomed trail.
 As fat-tire bikes, snowshoeing and winter trail running grow in popularity, the winter single-track trails are expanding likewise.

-Whatever you get into today, we hope you have great day!
+Whatever you decide to get into today, we hope you have a great day!

 #trailreport